-Emma offers physio-led 1-to-1, in-person appointments as well as online group classes and is covered by all major health insurance providers including BUPA and AXAPPP.
+Emma offers physio-led 1-to-1virtual appointments and is covered by all major health insurance providers including BUPA and AXAPPP.

 Initial consultation: £68